Top 4 Must-Have Pizzas In Boca Raton - Boca News

 Pizza: Their name doesn’t lie – they’re Boca’s Best!
 This place has it all, from classic Italian dishes to mouthwatering, hand-tossed pizza.

 Fan Favorite: The Kawabunga slice includes diced chicken, bacon, ranch dressing, and mozzarella.
-There’s so many flavors that you wouldn’t expect to compliment each other…but it works and the pizza comes together perfectly!
+There are so many flavors that you wouldn’t expect to compliment each other…but it works and the pizza comes together perfectly!
 You need to try the Kawabunga!

 Rating: 🍕🍕🍕🍕🍕 out of 🍕🍕🍕🍕🍕